scalabli/quo/docs/styling.rst

 underline"`` where a child overrides this style partly by specifying ``style="nobold bg:ansired"``.

-The following ANSI colors are available (both for foreground and background):
+The following ANSI colors are available (both for foreground and background) when using :class:`Style`

 .. code::